TuanaCelik/TuanaCelik/README.md

 This octopus is also the only thing that features on my website <a href="https://tuana.dev">tuana.dev</a>.
 Enjoy!!
 </h6>

-I'm a Developer Advocate from Istanbul, currently based in Amsterdam and working at[deepset](https://github.com/deepeset-ai).
+I'm a Developer Advocate from Istanbul, currently based in Amsterdam and working at [deepset](https://github.com/deepeset-ai).
 I work on [Haystack](https://haystack.deepset.ai) which is our open-source NLP framework, and spend most of my day dwelling on our community Discord or public repositories..

 - 🎓 I studied Computer Science at the University of Bristol